hz-zh/prompt_nGin/chat_tools/help_desk_summarizer.md

 3.  **Write a Markdown escaped block of context, URLs, and "action items" that are checkboxes from the provided context:**
     *   These checkboxes should be imperative actions needed to be taken to complete the request.
     *   Use the correct markdown for unchecked checkboxes.
+    *   Include relevant URLs if provided in the request, ensuring they are formatted for markdown.

 **Your response format MUST be:**